skellis46/slipbox/two women dancing.md

 Bob Whalley -- introducing me to Yuk Hui's book _The Question Concerning Technology in China_ (which appeared at nearly the same time in some writing I found by Alan Jacobs.)
 Instance of [[Baader-Meinhof phenomenon]].
 People whose work I have cited.
 Am grateful for their scholarship and the influence they've had on my thinking and understanding.
 Love those silent threads between people and ideas.

 # Edit bin

+Let us also agree that to talk about technology in any guise is to talk about economics.
+The social psychologist Shoshana Zuboff states in _The Age of Surveillance Capitalism_ (2019) that "technology was, is, and always will be an expression of the economic objectives that direct it into action."[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]

+The social psychologist Shoshana Zuboff has a Neil Postman-like attitude towards technology.
+In _The Age of Surveillance Capitalism_ (2019) Zuboff describes surveillance capitalism as the "extractive operations in which our personal experiences are scraped and packaged as the means to others’ ends".[@zuboff-2019-age Chapter 1] The purpose of these hidden extractive operations is to predict our future behaviours and to sell those predictions to advertisers.
+This mostly hidden economy functions because ata and advertising rule the world.[@noauthor-2017-world]

+These two young people on the common during lockdown perform familiar movements of the head and neck -- I've seen similar kinds of movement or dancing in films, and I can sense or remember them in my body.

+It's much more like an ice-berg.
+That something is being done to these two people beneath the surface of their awareness.
+The screen is above the water -- we can see its beauty, the way it reflects the sun.
+But below the surface, the algorithms are extending up into how they move and for how long.

+Low friction technology (convenience, see [[how informs what and this produces culture#^aa0fb6]]) and our behavior, ways of thinking and epistemic understanding change.
+This is Postman really.
+This is the printing press.
+Bench is talking about documentation (is this accurate?).
+I'm talking about making.
+Yes, how things are made is changing.
+That's a given.
+But what things are made.
+It goes all the way back to the kinds of dancing.
+Our focus has been on how technologies influence production, post-production, and presentation.
+Opportunity here to mention key influences of screendance writing about editing, production (many from IJSD?, Pearlman) But the mode of presentation (this is where we dance now) is inevitably reaching backwards through the film-making 'workflow' into the dancing itself.
+These are dances enframed by software (more than hardware) and algorithms.
+But they are also dances of togetherness, pleasure.
+The hearth?

+- I wonder what the tool is in this example of mine.
+But certainly it is 'forcing' particular things.
+Affording others.
+But it's so early to tell (see Postman and mechanical clock).
+What is it that we do know or that we can see already happening?

+For most of the time preparing and writing this article, I found it difficult to sublimate my sense of dread in what I saw that day.
+Such a position is simply too easy to adopt.
+Can we agree that their screendance -- and it is so clearly a dance for screens -- appeared as it did and was performed as it was because of the smartphone they were holding, and its software that will fucntion to swallow them and their dance when they are finished?

 Let me paint that bleakest of bleak pictures.
 I want to get it out of the way.
 Not dwell on it.
 To acknowledge its presence, and the ease with which it can be painted.
 To give it substance such that we can get to the critical questions of this writing.
 To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.